austinking/porchwebz-dashboards/pi/README.md

 Also, one additional package is needed: `sudo apt-get install unclutter`

 ## TODO
-- Automate process to image a fresh RaspberryPi with all of the above.
+- Automate process to image a fresh Raspberry Pi with all of the above.
 - Handle network connectivity issues
 - Integrate remote control